BinomialLLC/basis_universal/README.md

 The slices are randomly accessible.
 Opaque files always have one slice per image, and files with alpha channels always have two slices per image (even if some images in the file don't have alpha channels, i.e. alpha is all or nothing).
 The transcoder abstracts these details away into a simple "image" API, which is what most people will use.
 An image may be one slice, or two.

-We currently support CPU transcoding to PVRTC1 opaque, BC7 mode 6 opaque, BC1-5, ETC1/2, and PVRTC1 4bpp opaque.
-The next steps are to add ASTC opaque/alpha, BC7 mode 4 or 5 opaque/alpha, PVRTC1 4bpp transparent, and possibly PVRTC1 2bpp.
-GPU assisted transcoding/format conversion is also possible.
+We currently only support CPU transcoding, but GPU assisted transcoding/format conversion is also possible by uploading the decompressed codebooks as textures and using compute shaders to convert the ETC1S data to the desired output format.